 The Prescriptive Rebate path provides standardized incentives for energy efficient equipment based on the size and efficiency of the equipment installed or on a per unit basis.
 The Partner Trade Ally (PTA) path also provides standardized incentives for energy efficient equipment while providing higher incentives to a network of trade allies selected, screened, and registered with the Multi-Family Program.
 These Partner TA’s in turn offer better rebates to their customers to install energy-efficient products.

 The program’s Custom path provides technical services and custom rebates for non-standard building improvement upgrades.
-Multi-family property owners and managers may also participate in the PGL and NSG Gas Optimization Study Program that provides gas optimization assessments for multi-family buildings for operation and maintenance issues that, if corrected, deliver energy and cost savings to building owners and managers supported by financial incentives.
+Multi-family property owners and managers may also participate in the PGL and NSG Gas Optimization Study Program that provides gas optimization assessments for multi-family buildings for capital improvement opportunities and operation and maintenance issues that, if corrected, deliver energy and cost savings to building owners and managers supported by financial incentives.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.